acolly/submap/DEVINFO.md

 Errors dns.resolver.NoAnswer & dns.resolver.NoNameservers
 can be safely ignored silently.
 They maybe want to be logged to an external file to judge reliablity of the nameserver at a future date.
+Note the results you get are based on what nameserver you use to a large degree.